dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 that is bound to the current user so that the OP can obtain the claims about the current user from the CP subsequently without taking the user to the CP and show them the consent dialogue for every RP requests.

-1. This has to be done at least onece per a user of OP who wishes to use the facility this document exaplains.
+1. This has to be done at least once for each CP that a user of an OP who wishes to use the facility this document explains.
 1. To obtain the grant, the OP MUST use OpenID Connect Authentication Request.
 1. The Claims to be granted MUST be specified with `c_token` parameter.